 Alice Y Taylor

 Hello!
-My name is Alice and I am a Global Justice postdoctoral scholar at University of Denver’s Korbel School of International Affairs.
+My name is Alice and I am a Global Justice postdoctoral scholar at University of Denver’s Korbel School of International Studies.

 For more about me, please see here.